scribd/Lucid/Documentation/CoreManagerContainer.md

 ## Data Synchronization

-To understand why the container is useful, it's important to understand certain rules about core managers and data synchronization.
+To understand why the container is useful, it's important to understand certain rules about core managers and data synchronization:

-- Core manager instances aren't synchronized with each other.
+- `CoreManager` instances aren't synchronized with each other.
 This means that **writing data with one instance** of a core manager **won't** necessarily **update continuous publishers of other instances** of the same entity type.

-- Core managers have an internal synchronization system in order to avoid overriding fresh data with outdated data.
+- `CoreManagers` have an internal synchronization system in order to avoid overriding fresh data with outdated data.
 While this system doesn't share its state with other instances, it may share the same stores.
 Such a setup can lead to **data collisions** and **damage local stores' integrity**.

-Generally speaking, it is adviced to use only one core manager instance per entity type in a project, which is where `CoreManagerContainer` comes handy.
+**Important:** Generally speaking, it is advised to only use one core manager instance per entity type in a project, which is where `CoreManagerContainer` comes handy.

 ## Initialization